“You know that’s not gonna happen for a really long time…”

-Thanks God for the sanity voices manifesting through my best friend who I can’t thank enough for putting up with my daily rantings, my vents…my “What did I do to deserve this?” type of questions.
-Who reminded me to watch my steps because she had seen my mending heart being ripped again when I did took that chance.
-Who tried her best to reassured me that I deserves to be with someone who can love me with honesty and commitment.
+Thank God for the sanity voices manifesting through my best friend who I can’t thank enough for putting up with my daily rantings, my vents…my “What did I do to deserve this?” type of questions.
+Who reminded me to watch my steps because she had seen my mending heart being ripped again when I did take that chance.
+Who tried her best to reassured me that I deserve to be with someone who can love me with honesty and commitment.

 I thought I was mentally ready…to put myself back out there.
-To date, to have fun but I wasn’t ready to get disappointed again again which of course with taking chances would be bounds to come with the territory…the unknown.
+To date, to have fun but I wasn’t ready to get disappointed again which of course with taking chances would bound to come with the territory…the unknown.
 A new territory that seems promising yet too scary.

 So I stopped, I took some rest and busting these inner demons trying to cast them away.
 Trying to pull my baggage out and sort them out.
-Painful task I might add but for me to stop stumbling from leaving it out laying on the ground, I must.clean.up!
-There are still untangled mess that I need to iron out and it will take times but dammit, I want to live again…to move on!
+A painful task I might add but for me to stop stumbling from leaving it out laying on the ground, I must.clean.up!
+There are still untangling the mess that I need to iron out and it will take times but dammit, I want to live again…to move on!

 Then why the hell did I freaked out now?
 When a chance came knocking on my door?
-When I thought I’m suppose to be unpacking my suitcases of nightmares?
+When did I think I’m supposed to be unpacking my suitcases of nightmares?
 When I’m getting used to being alone.

 The knocking gets louder and louder by the day.
 The pleading to let me unlock my heart and taking a chance gets intense causing my brain and my feelings arguing against one another.
 Bitching like two old wives.
 “He might be a good guy who meant what he said…you’ll never know!” versus “Oh, he’s just like the rest of them…a player!
 You just wait and see, lady!”